 However, here is when a permit may be required:

-- Any change to plumbing where a fixture is being added would require a permit.
+- Any change to plumbing where a fixture is being added or relocated would require a permit.

 - The addition of a fuel-burning appliance such as a wood stove or built-in space heater or fireplace would require a permit.